Skip to content

 • Authors create joins with themselves as the owner.
 An Author can leave owner_id blank (the server defaults it to the calling user) or pass their own user id.
 Only Editors can pass another user's id as the owner.

 • Authors cannot transfer ownership.
 Even an Author who currently owns a Computed Join cannot reassign the owner to a different user.
-Only an Editor on the left datastore can change owner_id.
+Only an Editor on the join's datastore can change owner_id.